 Below is an example of what the colored check box does when creating private tiles.
 This is a great way to visually let users know how many available spots are included in that private area.

 We recommend that you cover the entire area around a table or the entire carpet with the same Private Spaces Tile ID in order to reduce confusion when others walk up to the table and are unable to converse with those who are at the table.

 A Neat Trick: Private Spaces with the same ID do not have to be directly adjacent.
 For those of you building complex escape rooms or obstacles in Gather, you can use private tiles to connect people from completely opposite ends of the map to chat with each other while figuring our different tasks to complete.

 To address confusion regarding who is and isn't in a private conversation area, we have added highlights and fading to clearly indicate who you are and aren't talking to.

 Now, when you walk into a private conversation area, the connected private tiles will be highlighted and the rest of the map will darken.

 Spotlight tiles are tiles that can be walked on and let you broadcast your voice and video to everyone in the current room, not the entire space.
 Spotlighting overrides private area connection limits.
 This means that you will still receive a spotlighted video broadcast even if you are in a private area.

 Being spotlighted means having your video and audio broadcasted to up to 100 users in the same room.
-The spotlight feature is restricted to the first 100 users in that room, and any additional users over 100 will not be able to see or hear the speaker.
+The spotlight feature is restricted to the first 100 users in that room, and any additional users over 100 will disturb the server connection and degrade everyone's performance.